-Established Ad Platforms, Vs. Thinking About Where Your Tribe Gathers
+Black Box Ad Platforms (That You Or They Configure) Versus Thinking About Where Your Tribe Gathers

-You have a couple broad options when putting your product or service to market: 1) using established ad platforms like Google and Facebook (whether you configure the targeting, or they do, or both), 2) considering where your demographic gathers and placing ads there.
-Just as important is what you do with the attention you’ve gotten.
+You have a couple options when putting your product or service to market: 1) using established ad platforms like Google and Facebook (whether you configure the targeting, or they do, or both), 2) thinking creatively about what Gary Vaynerchuk calls ‘attention markets’.
+Equally important is what you do with the attention you’ve garnered.

 As Gary Vaynerchuk points out, marketing is really about placing notices and offers in ‘attention markets’.
 Meaning: you can theoretically advertise anywhere human attention is directed.

-Millions of businesses use Google AdWords, or embedded Demand-Side Platform display networks.
-They can be highly effective.
+Millions of businesses use PPC, which can be highly effective.
 Here are some characteristics:

-- They’re incentivized to match you with your target demographic, since they’re typically cost per click.
+- They’re incentivized to match you with your target demographic, since they make money if you get clicks;

 - Their cost can be considerable.

 Marketing is not complicated; it’s noticing the people in your demographic of your offering.
 That’s all.
-It’s placing a notice in a place where it can get attention, and marketing is done *well* when you make that offer irresistible when people see it.
+It’s placing a notice in a place where it can get attention, and marketing is done *well* when that notice includes an offer that is irresistible.

 What To Do When You Have Their Attention

-It’s much easier to offer than to ask, hence the proliferation of ‘lead magnets’ in recent years.
-We would advise that you simply produce a plethora of great content, and offer it upfront, without condition – helping your demographic rather than selling to them.
-If you do this, you’ll get a few benefits.
+Produce a plethora of great content, and offer it upfront, without condition – helping your demographic rather than selling to them.
+If you do this, you’ll get a few benefits:

 A Two-Pronged Strategy

 Often a two-pronged strategy is best.
 Try configuring your ‘black box’ ad platforms, and let them to do the matching, also.
-And shades of both.
-Look at your cost and run A/B tests.
 But also think creatively about where your people gather, irrespective of whether that’s online or offline, whether the ad platform makes it easy, or not.